Skip to main content

 Everyone with hypertension in pregnancy should also be offered an appointment with a GP or specialist 6 to 8 weeks after their baby is born.

-This appointment is to check your blood pressure, and is separate from your 6-week postnatal check.
+This appointment is to check your blood pressure, in addition to your routine 6-week postnatal check.

 Breastfeeding

 You should be able to breastfeed if you need to take hypertension medicine.
-Your treatment can be changed if needed, in agreement with your doctor.
+Your treatment can be changed if needed, in a discussion with your doctor.

 Hypertension medicines can pass into breast milk.
 Most lead to very low levels in breast milk, and the amount taken in by babies is very small.